uprun/Skills/README.md

 And I have a lot of topics in which I am interested in, so I would like to see them all grouped in one place.

 #1 idea is to have a record of steps that I have done in process of learning some skill and then just to provide these steps to someone who is interested in same skill.

+#2 idea is to play with code and come up with some mix of kanban board and notes with tags which I can search through using some query language, like LINQ.